 Recent projects have used modeling to:

-In addition to these projects, the Etzioni Lab leads the Biostatistics Core for the Northwest Prostate Cancer SPORE and serves as a central consulting resource for the prostate cancer investigators at the FHCRC, the SCCA and the University of Washington.
-Our investigators are statisticians with broad expertise in data analysis, simulation modeling, Bayesian methods, computer programming and graphics.
+In addition to these projects, the Etzioni Lab leads the Biostatistics Core for the Pacific Northwest Prostate Cancer SPORE and serves as a central consulting resource for the prostate cancer investigators at the FHCRC, the SCCA, and the University of Washington.
+Our investigators are statisticians with broad expertise in data analysis, simulation modeling, Bayesian methods, computer programming, and graphics.